Regional Partner Term Sheet

 - Support the Regional Partner community.

-- Code.org will provide specific funding for each program (K-5 and 6-12) as outlined in a negotiated budget.
+- Code.org will provide funding for each program (K-5 and 6-12) where needed and within specific criteria supporting equity and implementation.

 - Evaluate Regional Partner success based on shared metrics such as growth of teachers and students in the region, implementation of courses, diversity, workshop surveys, teacher participant data, and quality of workshop.